swig/swig/Doc/Manual/src/Fortran.md

 This is often useful when coupled with the `%fortranconst` directive (see the [enumerations](#enumerations) section).

+### Function pointers and callbacks

+The `%callback` feature is redundant and ignored for `%fortranbindc` types: a valid function pointer to the C function can be obtained simply with the `c_funptr` intrinsic function.
+Any `%fortrancallback` directives in the code will still generate abstract interfaces, but they will simply supplement the direct-bound C code

 ### Generating C-bound Fortran types from C structs

 In certain circumstances, C++ structs can be wrapped natively as Fortran